How to Deter and Get Rid of Pigeons

 Fortunately, several products can stop pigeons and other birds from perching on the chimney.

-This one is the most popular and is easy to install; it uses a clip wrapped around the chimney’s neck and tightened to secure it in place.
+This one is the most popular and I found it very easy to install; it uses a clip wrapped around the chimney’s neck and all I had to do was tighten it to secure it in place.
+The only issue with this product is how one can safely reach the chimney, hence why I suggest getting a roofer in.

-This product is so versatile, it will fit round and square chimneys of various sizes:
+This product is so versatile, I’ve even used it on round and square chimneys of various sizes.

 4 Products I Don’t Recommend

-There are plenty of bird deterrent products, contraptions and techniques; here are three that I don’t recommend:
+I have seen dozens of bird deterrent products, contraptions and techniques; here are four that I don’t recommend:

 Bird Deterrent Glue

-Bird glue is an adhesive that one can apply to window sills, ledges, roof tiles and anywhere birds sit or walk.
+Bird glue is an adhesive that I’ve seen applied to window sills, ledges, roof tiles and other places the birds sit or walk.

-The adhesive is weather resistant and won’t wash away in the rain or degrade quickly.
+The adhesive is weather resistant and I’ve seen first-hand that it won’t wash away in the rain or degrade quickly – I once put my hand on this stuff and it’s like grease, oil and glue mixed together into a gel..

 The idea is simple; the birds dislike the overly sticky gel, and once they land in it, they will fly off and never return.